[Host Guest] 0→1 Booking Platform

 Initial research results

-What competitor pain points can be turned into Host Guest's strengths?
+What competitor pain points will be turned into Host Guest's strengths?

 Transparent